Touch a hot stove. Ouch.

 There are three gaps, often gaps we're unaware of, that seem to impede our ability to find peace around the situation where we felt burned emotionally, physically, mentally, spiritually.

-Three big gaps that keep us from our freedom, that keep us from questioning our stressful thinking.
+Three big gaps keep us from our freedom, keep us from questioning our stressful thinking.

 The First Gap